euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

     emission. :label:`epifluorescence-microscope`

-A camera like the Andor Neo sCMOS features a sensor of :math:`2560 \times 2160\,\text{px}` that corresponds to a surface of :math:`416 \times 351\,\text{um}`.
-So to cover the whole specimen surface we have to capture a mosaic of fields of view of size :math:`43 \times 51` (2193 tiles) using an automatised stagger.
+A camera like the Andor Neo sCMOS features a sensor of :math:`2560 \times 2160\,\text{px}` that corresponds to a surface of :math:`416 \times 351\,\text{um}` at magnification one.
+So to cover the whole specimen surface we have to capture a mosaic of fields of view of size :math:`43 \times 51` (2193 tiles) using an automated stagger.

 The sCMOS Andor Neo camera features a standard amplifier-DAC stage with a 12-bit resolution and another stage with a combination of two amplifier-DACs to achieve a 16-bit resolution for high